- Published on

 - Introduced in ES6,

-is used to declare variables that cannot be reassigned. const
+constis used to declare variables that cannot be reassigned. constvariables have block-level scope likelet.- While the value of a

-variable cannot be reassigned, if it's an object or array, its properties or elements can still be modified. const
+constvariable cannot be reassigned, if it's an object or array, its properties or elements can still be modified. constdeclarations are not hoisted and must be initialized with a value at the time of declaration.

 Example: